 Q: How long have you worked at UOW?

-Just under 18 months, I started with the University last January.
+I started with the University in January, 2018.

 Q: What’s your/your team’s role at the University?

 As a Management Cadet, I do rotation-based placements chipping in wherever I can across a number of teams, units and divisions.

 Q: What’s the most rewarding part of your job?

 Given the ever-growing pressures each business unit is under, I find the most rewarding part of my job is knowing that I am making things less troublesome for each team.
 This really encourages me to work as hard as I can for each team.

 Balancing priorities.
 The constant battle between study, work and life for where to aim my energy has to be the most challenging part.